-Dr. David T. Go, 69 years old, Filipino, has been a Director of GT Capital since May 2014.
+Dr. David T. Go, 70 years old, Filipino, has been a Director of GT Capital since May 2014.
 He garnered his Doctor of Philosophy degree in International Relations from New York University in 1982.
-He currently serves as Vice Chairman and Treasurer of Toyota Motor Philippines Corporation.
-He is also the Vice Chairman of Toyota Aisin Philippines, Inc.; Director and Treasurer of Toyota Financial Services Philippines Corporation; President of Toyota Motor Philippines Foundation, Inc. and Toyota Motor Philippines School of Technology, Inc.; Chairman of Toyota San Fernando, Inc., Toyota Manila Bay Corporation, and TMP Logistics, Inc.; Advisor to the Board and Treasurer of Lexus Manila, Inc.; Comptroller of LMI Insurance Agency, Inc.; Chairman and President of TMBC Insurance Agency Corporation; and Director of Toyota Mobility Solutions Philippines, Inc. Dr. Go has no directorship in other listed companies aside from GT Capital.
+He currently serves as Vice Chairman and Treasurer of Toyota Motor Philippines Corporation (TMPC).
+He is also the Vice Chairman of Toyota Aisin Philippines, Inc.; Director and Treasurer of Toyota Financial Services Philippines Corporation (TFSPH); President of Toyota Motor Philippines Foundation, Inc. and Toyota Motor Philippines School of Technology, Inc.; Chairman of Toyota San Fernando, Inc., Toyota Manila Bay Corporation (TMBC), and TMP Logistics, Inc.; Advisor to the Board and Treasurer of Lexus Manila, Inc. (LMI); Comptroller of LMI Insurance Agency, Inc.; Chairman and President of TMBC Insurance Agency Corporation; and Director of Toyota Mobility Solutions Philippines, Inc. Dr. Go has no directorship in other listed companies aside from GT Capital.

 Atty.
-Regis V. Puno, 64 years old, Filipino, assumed the role of Director and Member of the Audit Committee of GT Capital in 2018.
-He is currently Special Legal Counsel of the Metrobank Group and the Corporate Secretary of Metropolitan Bank and Trust Company.
-In addition, he is also Of Counsel of Angara Abello Concepcion Regala & Cruz Law Offices or ACCRALAW, and formerly a Senior Partner of Puno & Puno Law Offices.
-He was also a former Undersecretary of the Department of Justice.
+Regis V. Puno, 65 years old, Filipino, assumed the role of Director and Member of the Audit Committee of GT Capital in 2018.
+He is currently the General Counsel and Corporate Secretary of Metropolitan Bank & Trust Company (Metrobank).
+In addition, he is also Of Counsel of Angara Abello Concepcion Regala & Cruz Law Offices (ACCRALAW).
+He was formerly a Senior Partner of Puno & Puno Law Offices and formerly Undersecretary of the Department of Justice.
 Atty.
 Puno has a Master of Laws Degree from the Georgetown University Law Center, Washington D.C., U.S.A.
 He obtained his Bachelor of Laws degree from the Ateneo de Manila University, where he graduated with honors, and has a Bachelor's degree in Economics from the University of the Philippines.
-He is also a Director of Lepanto Consolidated Mining Co. and LMG Corporation (formerly LMG Chemicals Corporation), both publicly listed companies.
+He is currently a Director of Lepanto Consolidated Mining Co. and LMG Corporation (formerly LMG Chemicals Corporation), both publicly listed companies.